July 12, 2022

 As animal-assisted interventions became more common, many professionals working in the crisis and trauma response fields started to see the value of canine-assisted responses that address the mental and emotional health of people affected by disasters.
 Both professionals and volunteers trained their dogs and educated themselves about how best to respond to the psychological component of disaster response, and the overlap with therapy animals became obvious.

 Over the past decade, animal-assisted crisis response has increasingly come to mean the presence of therapy animals to help people who are dealing with trauma in the aftermath of a disaster or crisis.
 In many circumstances it will mean a large event like a hurricane or mass shooting.
-It can also mean assisting people who are in personal crisis as the result of violence or abuse, as well as people who are themselves assisting others in crisis (for example, support of workers who have been involved in caring for people during the COVID-19 pandemic).
+It can also mean assisting people who are in personal crisis as the result of violence or abuse, as well as people who are themselves assisting others in crisis—for example, support of workers who have been involved in caring for people during the COVID-19 pandemic.
 The emphasis now is on handlers and therapy animals being able to provide what’s called “psychological first aid,” helping people deal with the initial shock and impact of a crisis event, and providing comfort and calm through the presence of an animal and a reliable handler.

 Pet Partners has seen an increase in our therapy animal teams assisting their communities in the aftermath of a variety of crisis and disaster situations.
 These situations cover a broad range of types and scale, including support for communities after mass shooting events; working with insurance companies at mobile relief sites after hurricanes, tornadoes, and wildfires; comforting students and faculty after unexpected tragedies at local schools; and collaboration with first responders, local law enforcement, and court facilities.
 Many of these responses take place in settings where our therapy animal teams already visit, including schools, hospitals, and workplaces.
+One recent AACR development has been teams working with healthcare facilities where they visited regularly prior to the COVID-19 pandemic to provide support for staff who have experienced intense stress and ongoing trauma due to the effects of the pandemic.

 The best way that Pet Partners can serve our volunteers in this realm is to provide training and education that supports them in providing this vital work to their communities, which many teams are already engaging in even without such training.
-We also believe that animals other than dogs can provide the calm, comforting presence that makes AACR valuable; while AACR has typically involved only dog teams, Pet Partners teams of all our registered species will have the option to earn an AACR credential.
+We also believe that animals other than dogs can provide the calm, comforting presence that makes AACR valuable; while AACR has typically involved only dog teams, Pet Partners teams of all our registered species have the option to earn an AACR credential.

 Our goal in developing our own AACR credential was to bring the rigorous standards and excellent handler education that are already foundations of our Therapy Animal Program to the needs of AACR.
 Our commitments to safe and effective visits and animal welfare remain paramount in our AACR credential and education.
 We consulted extensively with subject matter experts to develop our coursework, curriculum, and requirements.